President: Lyn Loewi

-Lyn H. Loewi is Associate Organist at St. John’s Church, Lafayette Square, in Washington, DC.
-She has been a church musician, teacher, and recitalist for forty years.
+Lyn H. Loewi has been a church musician, teacher, and recitalist for forty years.
 Her interest in women composers began in 1983 with a DMA dissertation on women composers for the organ.
 She is a member of the AGO Task Force for Gender Equity, President of the Women's Sacred Music Project, and a contributor to the database of sacred choral music by women, A Great Host of Composers.
 Her leading role in creating our 2023 Resounding Voices hymnal was born of a desire to honor the founders of our 2003 hymnal Voices Found.
 She is glad that the project

 has focused our understanding of what women (those who identify as women) bring to sacred song: the deconstruction of an exclusively White male view of God and a more complete vision of The Holy One.
-Loewi has held positions at St. John's Cathedral in Denver, Colorado, St. Mary's Cathedral of the Immaculate Conception and First Presbyterian Church in Portland, Oregon, and Webster Groves Presbyterian Church in St. Louis, Missouri.
+Loewi has held positions at St. John's Episcopal Church, Lafayette Square, (Washington, DC), St. John's Cathedral in Denver, Colorado, St. Mary's Cathedral of the Immaculate Conception and First Presbyterian Church in Portland, Oregon, and Webster Groves Presbyterian Church in St. Louis, Missouri.
 She has taught at Portland State University and

 the University of Minnesota and played recitals at Notre Dame in Paris, in Japan, and in Germany.